entropia/tip-toi-reveng/README.md

            creates a PNG file for each given code scale this to 10cm×10cm
            By default, it creates a 1200 dpi image.
 With -d 600, you obtain a 600 dpi image.
+With -d 600d resp.
+1200d you can double the size of the pixel.
            <codes> can be a range, e.g. 1,3,1000-1085.
            Uses oid-<code>.png as the file name.
         oid-code [-d DPI] <infile.yaml>